Have you ever walked along a labyrinth?

 As with most myths, there are variations within the story and the characters.

 Who was the Minotaur?

 He was said to be the son of Queen Pasiphae who was married to King Minos of Crete.
 She slept with a bull and the resulting Minotaur was her son.
 King Minos didn’t wish to kill him but hid him in the labyrinth.

 Why did Athens have to send seven men and women across to Crete?

 The son of King Minos of Crete, Androgeus, had visited Athens and participated in some games.
-During this time here he had been killed.
+But he had been killed.
 King Minos was furious and so demanded this yearly punishment.

-Ariadne began the journey back to Athens with Theseus but got left behind on an island they stopped off at.
-There are two versions, whereby this was accidental or on purpose.
-In either case, Theseus did not change the sails, and so as his father saw his ship returning, he saw the black sails.
-King Aegeus therefore thought his son was dead and so threw himself into the sea where he drowned.
+Ariadne began the journey back to Athens with Theseus but when they stopped at an island she got left behind.
+There are two versions of what happened; maybe this was accidental or it was on purpose.
+In either case, Theseus did not change the sails.
+So as his father saw the returning ship he noticed the black sails.
+King Aegeus therefore thought his son was dead and threw himself into the sea where he drowned.
 Ever since then it has been named the Aegean Sea.

 Walking the labyrinth today

-One of the things you can do before you begin walking a labyrinth, is to tie a piece of thread around your wrist.
+Before you begin walking a labyrinth, tie a piece of thread around your wrist.
 (In recognition of how Ariadne gave Theseus some thread).
 You can then dedicate it to a person you wish to remember.
-The thread can also symbolise that you are connected and safe.
+Or it can symbolise that you are connected and safe.
 You will find your way back out easily to freedom and new life.

 And was there really a labyrinth at Knossos, Crete?